JoaoLages/diffusers-interpret/README.md

  ('background', 14.607)]
 ```

-`diffusers-interpret` also computes these tokens attributions for generating a particular part of the image.
+`diffusers-interpret` also computes these token attributions for generating a particular part of the image.

 To do that, call `explainer` with a particular 2D bounding box defined in `explanation_2d_bounding_box`: